Here’s more of the true story of when I was sixteen and ran away from home and hitchhiked over a thousand miles and all sorts of things happened.

 This is how absolutely secure I was in the privilege I didn’t understand I had: I handed the cop my fake ID and while he was looking at it, I asked if it would be okay if I ran into the station’s bathroom real quick.
 And he let me!
 It’s baffling; anyone in their right mind would have thought I was going to flush drugs down the toilet.
 I’m pretty sure even Shadow suspected that was what I was doing, and he knew we didn’t have any drugs.

 When I got back to the car, the cop told us that they had come because a lady saw us walking and thought that I must be super young and called 911 to report her suspicions.
 We all agreed she only thought that because I’m all short; after all, I had an ID with my sister’s picture on it that said I was 20.
-Shadow explained that we were having a hitchhiking adventure to find America, and he expressed his envy and left.
+Shadow explained that we were having a hitchhiking adventure to find America, and the cop expressed his envy and left.
 It is truly confusing.

 I think I must be wrong in my memories of Shadow being kind of coarse in a non-charming way.
 He must have been the best talker of all time.